 Make sure that all locations are SSL-secured (HTTPS).

-Make sure you that you specify an icon for your app or add-in in your package or manifest, and that the icon is correctly sized and formatted.
+Make sure you that you specify an icon for your add-in in your package or manifest, and that the icon is correctly sized and formatted.
+For details, see Icons.

 Make sure your ID is unique.